3. The Basics of PHP

 fclose($fic);

-// open it for writing
+// we open it in creation

 if (!$fic = fopen($INFOS, "r")) {